yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-RADIUS-and-Multi-Factor-Authentication.md

 Create a new API Client :

-- Specify the entitlements by selecting the check bow from the list:
+- Specify the entitlements by selecting the check box from the list:
 	- Authenticate any user
     - Read authenticator registrations for all users
     - Read users and groups